subakva/niarevo/README.markdown

     * communication preferences
     * Delete a dreamer account
     * Add time zone support
+    * Add an admin? flag that allows a user to edit anything.
   * Design
     * iPhone-friendly stylesheet
   * API